MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Abstract

 \section{Abstract}

-We investigate the problem of decentralized multi-agent navigation tasks, where multiple agents need to reach initially unassigned targets in a limited time.
+We investigate multi-agent navigation tasks, where multiple agents need to reach initially unassigned goals in a limited time.
 Classical planning-based methods suffer from expensive computation overhead at each step and offer limited expressiveness for complex cooperation strategies.
-In contrast, reinforcement learning~(RL) has recently become a popular paradigm for addressing this issue.
-However, RL struggles with low data efficiency and cooperation when directly exploring (nearly) optimal policies in the large search space, especially with an increased agent number~(e.g., 10+ agents) or in complex environments~(e.g., 3$D$ simulators).
-In this paper, we propose \emph{\underline{M}ulti-\underline{A}gent \underline{S}calable GNN-based \underline{P}lanner}~({\name}), a goal-conditioned hierarchical planner for navigation tasks with a substantial number of agents. {\name} adopts a hierarchical framework to divide a large search space into multiple smaller spaces, thereby reducing the space complexity and accelerating training convergence.
-We also leverage graph neural networks~(GNN) to model the interaction between agents and goals, improving goal achievement.
-Besides, to enhance generalization capabilities in scenarios with unseen team sizes, we divide agents into multiple groups, each with a previously trained number of agents.
-The results demonstrate that {\name} outperforms classical planning-based competitors and RL baselines, achieving a nearly 100\% success rate with minimal training data in both multi-agent particle environments (MPE) with 50 agents and a quadrotor 3-dimensional environment (OmniDrones) with 20 agents.
-Furthermore, the learned policy showcases zero-shot generalization across unseen team sizes.\looseness=-1
+In contrast, reinforcement learning~(RL) has recently become a popular approach for addressing this issue.
+However, RL struggles with low data efficiency and cooperation when directly exploring (nearly) optimal policies in a large exploration space, especially with an increased number of agents~(e.g., 10+ agents) or in complex environments~(e.g., 3-D simulators).
+In this paper, we propose the \emph{\underline{M}ulti-\underline{A}gent \underline{S}calable Graph-based \underline{P}lanner}~({\name}), a goal-conditioned hierarchical planner for navigation tasks with a substantial number of agents in the decentralized setting. {{\name} employs a hierarchical framework to reduce space complexity by decomposing a large exploration space into multiple goal-conditioned subspaces, where a high-level policy assigns agents goals, and a low-level policy navigates agents toward designated goals.
+For agent cooperation and the adaptation to varying team sizes, we model agents and goals as graphs to better capture their relationship.
+The high-level policy, the Goal Matcher, leverages a graph-based Self-Encoder and Cross-Encoder to optimize goal assignment by updating the agent and the goal graphs.
+The low-level policy, the Coordinated Action Executor, introduces the Group Information Fusion to facilitate group division and extract agent relationships across groups, enhancing training efficiency for agent cooperation.
+The results demonstrate that {\name} outperforms RL and planning-based baselines in task efficiency.
+Compared to the planning-based competitors with a centralized goal assignment method, {\name} improves task efficiency by over 19.12\% in multi-agent particle environments with 50 agents and 27.92\% in a quadrotor 3-dimensional environment with 20 agents, achieving at least a 47.87\% enhancement across varying team sizes.}\looseness=-1